 Time Inc. is organized through three groups: Style & Entertainment, Lifestyle, and News & Sports.
 Style & Entertainment is anchored by flagship title People magazine, while the Lifestyle Group includes Real Simple, Travel & Leisure, and Southern Living, among other titles.
 Its News & Sports Group includes Time, Sports Illustrated, and Golf, as well as the Fortune and Money brands and the CNNMoney.com and Life.com websites.

 Internationally, Time Inc. licenses some 70 editions of its magazines for publication outside the US.
 It publishes more than a dozen magazines in Mexico, including business title Expansión and celebrity magazine Quién, through its Grupo Expansión (GEX) unit.
 Among the some 55 UK titles from IPC are What's On TV and Woman.

 Time Inc. is dealing with a massive shift of readers and marketers to the Internet and digital readers.
-In 2010 the company launched versions of some of its magazines for Apple's iPad, including iPad apps for Time, People, Sports Illustrated, and Fortune.
+The company launched versions of some of its magazines for Apple's iPad.
 The issues are available through Apple's iTunes App Store for download, a single issue at a time.
 At this point it offers all of US titles on multiple digital devices and platforms, allowing subscribers to the print edition free digital access.

 Mergers and Acquisitions